 This will allow you to get the area that surrounds the drawers!

-This step is really important for a flawless finish.
+Of course, this step is really important for a flawless finish.
 If there is any grime, use a degreaser to eliminate it.
+(I like the one linked because it’s formulated specifically for wood.)
 Otherwise a simple cleaning spray will do the trick.
 Allow it to dry.

 2. Sand – or don’t